-- 2. If your pump has no intermediate steady bearings (only one column section), you will not have any column extension (306) or steady bearing housing (213).
-Go to Bearing Shell and Shaft Removal step. - 3.
-Starting at the casing end of the pump, remove column to steady bearing housing bolts (372B) and remove column extensions (306), steady bearing housings (213), and deflectors (123) one at a time.
+- 1. Remove the column down to the steady bearing housing bolts (372B).
+If your pump has no intermediate steady bearings (only one column section), then skip this step since you do not have any column extension (306) or steady bearing housing (213). - a) Start at the casing end of the pump and remove the column extensions (306), steady bearing housings (213), and deflectors (123) one at a time.
+Support the shaft in order to prevent bending while you remove these sections.